mulesoft-assets/template-sap2sfdc-customer-bidirectional-sync/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-Use this template if would like to sync Customers from SAP to Salesforce Accounts in manner one time synchronization hitting the Http endpoint
+Use this template if would like to sync Customers from SAP to Salesforce Accounts in manner real-time synchronization using Polling
-			Inboud SAP endpoint retrieves all Accounts in SAP using standard BAPI  **BAPI_CUSTOMER_GETLIST** and transforms them to Salesforce Accounts
+			Inboud SAP endpoint retrieves all Accounts in SAP using custom BAPI  **ZMULE_CUSTOMER_GETLIST** and transforms them to Salesforce Accounts.
+			And in other direction by Polling Salesforce for Accounts and sending it to SAP using standard IDoc DEBMAS01.

 # Considerations <a name="considerations"/>